Google Rating

 Dental veneer procedure

-If you require a crown, the first step is similar to getting a veneer.
-Next, a small enamel part will be removed from the tooth so the crown can be placed.
+If you require a crown, the first step is like getting a veneer.
+Next, a small enamel part will be removed from the tooth to place the crown.
 Once your tooth is ready, an impression will be taken to prepare a customised crown.

 Like veneers, the crown typically takes about two weeks to be fabricated.
 In the meantime, you may be fitted with a temporary crown.
-During your next appointment, the temporary crown will be removed, and your new crown will be cemented.
+The temporary crown will be removed during your next appointment, and your new crown will be cemented.

-The best way to determine whether veneers or crowns are right for you is to consult with your dentist.
-They will be able to evaluate your teeth and make a recommendation based on what will best restore your smile.
+The best way to determine whether veneers or crowns are right for you is to consult your dentist.
+They will be able to evaluate your teeth and recommend what will best restore your smile.

 Advantages of Veneers